hamzaokd/Offside_detection/README.md

 <img src="https://github.com/hamzaokd/Offside_detection/blob/main/media/rep/football.jpg" alt="football match" height="300px"/>

-For the moment, after the detection we get this:
+For the moment, after the detection we get the detected players on the image:

 Detected players             |  Positions on the field :-------------------------:|:-------------------------:
 <img src="https://github.com/hamzaokd/Offside_detection/blob/main/media/rep/user_image_detected.jpg" alt="Detected players" height="300px"/> | <img src="https://github.com/hamzaokd/Offside_detection/blob/main/media/rep/field_with_players.jpg" alt="Detected players" height="300px"/>

+After removing players that are not on the field (managers, referees, etc...), we get this bird eye view of the field with the players positions, and the lines that represent the offside lines in both sides

 How to use
 ----------

 1. Download the repository
 2. Download the weight file, this is essential for the program to work [link here](https://pjreddie.com/media/files/yolov3.weights).
 It's from the famous [YOLO project](https://pjreddie.com/darknet/yolo/).
-3. Run the command file `run.cmd` and open the browser.
+3. Run the Flask app server
 4. Further instructions on the web page when launching the program

 Goal